Today’s recipe is for gluten free brioche buns that are so soft they almost feel like the real thing! ?

-- Grease a bun or normal baking tray with oil or a low calorie oil spray.
+- Grease a bun or normal baking tray with oil or cooking spray.

-- Shape the dough into buns.
-Now this dough is quite sticky so you’ll want to wet your hands first (shake off any excess).
+- Take the dough out of the freezer and shape it into buns with your hands.
+Now this dough is fairly sticky so you’ll want to wet your hands first (shake off any excess).
 Be gentle with the dough and don’t apply pressure; you just want to shape the buns while still keeping the dough light and airy.
 Pressing too hard will get rid of the air bubbles the yeast created so just pass the dough from one hand to the other gently without pressing.

-- Place the buns on the greased bun tray.
-If using a normal baking tray, leave space in between each bun.
+- Place the brioche buns on the greased tray, leaving space in between each bun.

 - Beat an egg and brush over the buns while also smoothing the surface and edges as much as possible.